brianmazzocchi/skincare/README.md

-On demand project for specific needs.
-Home Page + First Step of a Survey, requester by Customer
+Home Page + First Step of a Survey, requested by Customer.
+Development performed using React.js, deployed in Heroku.